-HARDWARE VERSION "HV" SOFTWARE VERSION "SV"
+HARDWARE VERSION "HV" PARENT VERSION "PV" SOFTWARE VERSION "SV"

 These sub destinations are specific to the system destination.
-They are used to identify the 46-80's versions for hardware and software.
+They are used to identify the hardware version of the parent amplifier and the CDI-46's versions for hardware and software.
 These can be specified with the first character of the sub destination; the second character is always "V".

-Example identifiers are SY.HV, SY.SV.
+Example identifiers are SY.HV, SY.SV and SY.PV.